dronekit/dronekit-python/docs/guide/auto_mode.rst

 `MIS_RESTART <http://copter.ardupilot.com/wiki/arducopter-parameters/#mission_restart_when_entering_auto_mode_mis_restart>`_
 parameter (available on all vehicle types).

-You can monitor the progress of the mission by polling the :py:func:`Vehicle.commands.next <dronekit.lib.CommandSequence.next>` attribute to get the current command number.
+You can monitor the progress of the mission by polling the :py:func:`Vehicle.commands.next <dronekit.CommandSequence.next>` attribute to get the current command number.
 You can also change the current command by setting the attribute to the desired command number.

 .. code:: python